gildahl/arcadeVFE/README.md

 * Toggling the **Operate only when the arcade is running** option may require a restart before the new behavior will take effect.

-* VFE's ATC 3.6 rom list includes a couple extra ROMs.
+* VFE's ATC 3.6 rom list includes a couple extra ROMs that aren't in the arcade.

 * Keyboard mapping does not currently accommodate combining a key with Ctrl, Alt, etc.